1. What is the deadline for submitting an application?

 No. We will evaluate and approve your application for admission based on your official translated transcripts or school reports from the current school year (if applicable) and the last two years, and the letter of recommendation.
 The TOEFL or IELTS scores are generally required for your admission to university if you have studied in an English language high school for less than four years.

 4. Are international students required to write an admissions test?

 No. There is no test to determine admission to a TDSB school.
-However, upon arrival, there is a mandatory assessment test for secondary school students (grades 9-12) in English and Mathematics.
-Course selections in our school system for newly arrived secondary students will depend on the results of this assessment test.
+However, secondary students are required to complete online English and Mathematic assessment after the Official Letter of Acceptance is issued.
+Links for the assessment tests will be sent to students by email.
+All secondary students are required to complete the assessment tests before reporting registration at school.
+Course selections in our school system for newly arrived secondary students will depend on the results of the assessment tests.